Project Director/Research Psychologist, Center for the Study of Traumatic Stress

 Uniformed Services University

-Joscelyn E. Fisher is a Research Associate Professor in the Department of Psychiatry at the Uniformed Services University.
-She received a Bachelor of Arts (majors: Music and Psychology) from the University of Virginia and a PhD in Psychology from the Clinical/Community Division of the Department of Psychology at the University of Illinois Urbana-Champaign (UIUC).
+Joscelyn E. Fisher is a Research Associate Professor in the Department of Psychiatry at the Uniformed Services University (USU) and a Project Director/Research Psychologist for the Henry M. Jackson Foundation for the Advancement of Military Medicine at the Center for Study of Traumatic Stress (CSTS).
+She received a Bachelor of Arts (majors: Music and Psychology) from the University of Virginia and a PhD in Psychology from the University of Illinois Urbana-Champaign (UIUC).
 She then completed her post-doctoral training at the Maryland Psychiatric Research Center (MPRC) at the University of Maryland, Baltimore (UMB) where she transitioned to a faculty position (Instructor).
-Dr. Fisher joined the Center for the Study of Traumatic Stress in July 2011 as the Project Director/Research Psychologist on the National Military Family Bereavement Study (NMFBS).

 Dr. Fisher has authored/co-authored a number of scientific papers and has been awarded several research grants, including a National Research Service Award –NRSA from NIMH while at UIUC, a Young Investigator Award from NARSAD while at UMB and a grant from the American Foundation for Suicide Prevention while at CSTS/USU.

 Please see ResearchGate for a list of Dr. Fisher’s publications.